nothingismagick/open-source-contributor-text/tutorials/openSourceTutorial.md

-*=> A general introduction to Open Source with specific examples taken from the approach used by the Quasar Framework, as we intend to use this tutorial as training and reference for all forthcoming (and existing) contributors.*
+*=> An in-depth introduction to Open Source with specific examples taken from the approach used by the Quasar Framework, as we intend to use this tutorial as training and reference for all forthcoming (and existing) contributors.*

-#### Repository
+### Repository
 https://github.com/nothingismagick/quasar-articles/blob/master/tutorials/openSourceTutorial.md

-#### What Will Be Discussed?
+### What Will Be Discussed?
-> You will learn the basics about licenses in Open Source software and best practices to make sure that your contributions are compliant.
+> You will learn the basics about licensing in Open Source software and best practices to make sure that your contributions are compliant.

 **Introduction**
 - You will learn about the difference between copyright, licensing and attribution
 - You will discover the meaning of "Free/Libre and Open Source Software"
 - You will find out what is meant by "GPL compatibility"
-- You will learn about license discovery
+- You will learn about license discovery and licensing agreements
 - You will learn how to use code and other assets that are open-source

 **License Types**